AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

   IPv4 Net mask                     VPC1 private subnet mask
 ===============================     =================================================================

-5. Configure Check Point Security Gateway with VPN
+Configuring Check Point Security Gateway with VPN
 ==================================================

- 5.1 At the SmartDashboard window, select the **Desktop** tab and expand the **Check Point** folder at the left navigation bar.
+1. At the SmartDashboard window, select the **Desktop** tab and expand the **Check Point** folder at the left navigation bar.
 Note that your gateway VM with the name format 'gw-xxxxxx' is automatically created.

 |image3|

- 5.2 Right click the gateway name and select **Edit** from the menu.
+2. Right-click the gateway name and select **Edit** from the menu.

- 5.3 At **Check Point Gateway - General Properties** window:
+3. At the Check Point Gateway - General Properties window:

 |image4|